-- Lawrence on Cell Reception in the New York City: Can You Hear Me Now?
+- 50producers50states on Cell Reception in the New York City: Can You Hear Me Now?

 Tag CloudAT&T Bookstore Lurkers Brianne garcia Broadway Brooklyn Cell Reception charles rangel Christians Coptic Orthodox Church Copts corruption corruption charges don't get shots or you will be injected with a 666 barcode Egypt Fashion Freud gubernatorial race hiram monserrate layoffs Michael Powell Modest Mouse mta Muslims New York New York City NYC NYC pests Paper Thin Walls peace rally Peeping Tom people Pests poll preacher Preachers Passage proselytizing sectarian violence subway Subway Preachers Times Square transit trash U.N.
 United Nations vermin

 Bio, an artist from the Bronx, is one of five graffiti gurus who make up Tat’s Cru, Inc., or Top Artistic Talents, a company of street artists-turned-professional muralists.
 Known as “The Mural Kings,” these innovators of urban advertising have been … Continue reading

 Brooklyn’s Carroll Gardens stands at a crossroads for preservation.
 The neighborhood houses a historic district that encompasses two complete blocks, but some residents want a bigger one.
 Others would prefer not to expand that one or designate a new one … Continue reading

 Catherynne M. Valente read from her new novel, The Habitation of the Blessed, at the basements floor of Brooklyn’s WORD Bookstore.
 But what was unique about this event – even for the author – was that it incorporated dancing and … Continue reading